 International Division of Labor

 In these past few years, I’ve come to see many conveyor-belt sushi restaurants in every place around the world.
 I don’t know the price range of those restaurants overseas.
 In Japan, conveyor-belt sushi restaurants are thought to be cheap, like fast food restaurants.
 About 30 years ago, sushi was still a special treat even for Japanese people.
 For example, it was only a birthday and the last day of the year when I could eat sushi in my childhood.
 It’s not only about food.
-I believe you can think of many other examples similar to this.
+I believe you can think of many other examples (special events changing down to everyday events) similar to this.
 Do you know how these changes happen?
 Because we get rich?
 Due to productivity improvement?
 They may be partially correct and wrong.
 I believe the main reason would be “International Division of Labor (IDOL).”
 This spell will come back to bite us.

 The result of a harsh international competition